 Another programme, which we also use to visualise our ideas is Cinema 4D.
-This has generated some great results, which will be published soon.
+This has generated some great results, which can be seen here.

 The different methods developed for the requirements of our project are promising in their flexibility and cost efficiency.
 The method furthermore allows one to re-work an object or a plan and to create a newer 3D model in the future.
 The method is also efficient in cultural heritage, since the photos are stored and saved for future research.